- Home

 If you have to sit for work, it’s best to stretch and walk at every opportunity to keep your spine activated, even if it’s just for a minute at a time.

-If you work from home, you might want to think about getting a stand-up desk.
-Alternatively, you could try sitting on a workout ball instead of a chair, so that your core remains engaged and your back stays erect.
-It can also help to take advantage of your lunch break and go outside for a quick walk, rather than remaining sat down throughout the day.
+If you work from home, you might like to get a standing desk.
+Alternatively, you could try sitting on a workout ball instead of a chair to engage your core and keep your back straight.
+It can also help to take advantage of your lunch break and go outside for a quick walk, rather than remaining seated throughout the day.

 4. Practise proper lifting